Home

 "The best is the enemy of the good." --Anon.[If you are thinking of doing something the very best[perfect], chances are that you won't even start doing whatever it was.
 It is better to strive to do something well, even if it is not perfect.]

-(Short quotes are allowed indicating source)
+(Short quotes are allowed indicating source and copyright information)

 For Christian living, please, visit: daysounds.org